Medically reviewed by Drugs.com. Last updated on Dec 17, 2020.

 Strep throat usually causes throat pain and difficulty swallowing.
 This photo of strep throat shows inflammation and red spots, caused by the infection.

-The cause of strep throat is bacteria known as Streptococcus pyogenes, also known as group A streptococcus.
+Strep throat is caused by infection with a bacterium known as Streptococcus pyogenes, also called group A streptococcus.

 Several factors can increase your risk of strep throat infection: